Steiner Tells What's What,

 "Now think of this: If the comet had remained whole, our earth would have suffered badly in the year 1872 ...
 If that comet had not been merciful, none of us would be sitting here today! ...
 The comet of which I've been speaking is not the only one that was merciful enough to split up and dissolve in cosmic space at the right time.
 There is a large number of other comets that have done the same.
 A great deal of superstition has always been connected with the subject of comets.
 Anthroposophy approaches the matter in an absolutely scientific way." — Ibid., pp. 214-217.

 Steiner's "scientific" approach leaves much to be desired.
 Although he spoke a lot about stars, planets, and other astronomical phenomena, he knew little about these objects, and what he did know he bent in service to astrological and mystical falsehoods.
 In this instance, he had the basic facts more or less straight [see "Biela's Comet", ENCYCLOPÆDIA BRITANNICA], but he exaggerated and anthropomorphized.
 Europe was indeed disturbed by reports that the Earth would pass through the tail of Biela's comet.
 No harm would result from such a passage, however.
 Steiner apparently understood that much of the panic was mere superstition, but despite claiming to be "scientific," he embraced the wildly exaggerated fears of the time: "If that comet had not been merciful, none of us would be sitting here today!"
 This is, quite simply, nonsense.
-A comet is a fairly small object, composed principally of ice.
+A comet is a fairly small object, composed in part of volatile ices.
 The gravitational pull of a comet is miniscule, and even a direct strike by a comet would generally cause only local damage, it would not cause a global catastrophe.
 (Being hit by a large asteroid would be a different matter.
-Asteroids are primarily rock, and some are huge.)
+Asteroids are primarily rock and metal, and some are huge.)

 Steiner's most characteristic touch in this passage is his attribution of intention to comets.
 As usual, he leads us away from reality.
 A comet is an orbiting ice ball; it cannot, of course, be "merciful."
 But Steiner attributed spiritual consciousness to virtually all phenomena, including comets ("The comet of which I've been speaking is not the only one that was merciful...").
 Usually, when people use such language, they are speaking figuratively, but Steiner meant such things literally.* He taught that physical phenomena manifest spirits having will and intention.
 His spiritual/mystical/occult teachings speak to a deep yearning in the human psyche, a wish to live in a universe that cares about us, a universe that reflects our own inner states.
 But wishing for such a universe, understandable as this desire may be, gets us nowhere.
 Steiner converted a factual account (a comet passed near us and later split apart) into a mythic account (the Earth would have been destroyed many times if comets had not shown us mercy).
 Such myths may be appropriate in nursery schools, but they hardly belong in lessons offered to adults.
 Remember that the quotations we are reviewing come from lectures delivered to workmen — unsophisticated adults, perhaps, but adults all the same.
 Did the workers take him seriously?
 Apparently so.
 And Steiner's followers today take him seriously — Anthroposophists, including Waldorf teachers, see the universe largely as he described it, as a place occupied by multiple gods and gnomes and merciful comets and dancing fairies and living etheric forces...
 It is an attractive universe.
 Unfortunately, it is not the real universe.